tlowerison/authzen/README.md

 Policy based authorization is great but can be really complex to integrate into an application.
 This project exists to help remove a lot of the up front cost that's required to get authorization working in backend rust services.
 The goals of this project include:
 - annotation of object metadata (i.e. what's this object's type and originating service) which will be used by authorization engines
-- easy authorization enforcement (should be able to query whether a requestor is able to perform an action against some objects, e.g. can this requestor create these objects)
+- easy authorization enforcement (should be able to query with a single method whether a requestor is able to perform an action against some objects, e.g. can this requestor create these objects)
 - integration with different authorization engines like:
   - [Open Policy Agent](https://www.openpolicyagent.org) (implemented)
   - [oso](https://www.osohq.com) (todo)